SHARE

 Back in Black

-Back in Black is also in the Marais and opens at 9 am.
+Back in Black is also in the Marais and opens at 9 a.m.
 It’s by the same roasters as KB in Montmartre.
-Enjoy breakfast, pastries, or snacks until the afternoon.
+Until the afternoon, enjoy breakfast, pastries, or snacks.

 Matamata

 Matamata is solid coffee near Rue Montorgueil area.
-This area has a void for good craft coffee, and I always feel drawn here for a solid flat white as a pick-me-up when I am jet-lagged or need an extra jolt.
+This area lacks good craft coffee, and I always feel drawn here for a solid flat white as a pick-me-up when I am jet-lagged or need an extra jolt.

 Coutume

-Coutume has been around for a while, and it’s always reliable and good.
+Coutume has been around for a while and is always reliable and reasonable.
 Breakfast is a great option here if you are hungry and have also done takeaway for coffee.
-There is a location close to the Rodin Museum if you are looking for a good coffee in the area.
-Coutume has several locations in the city, including Galleries Lafayette.
+Discover the location close to the Rodin Museum if you want a good coffee there.
+Coutume has several places in the city, including Galleries Lafayette.

 coutume coffee shop in Paris, France